California State Teachers Retirement System Sells 92,031 Shares of Essential Utilities, Inc. (NYSE:WTRG)

 In related news, EVP Daniel Schuller sold 2,000 shares of the stock in a transaction that occurred on Monday, August 30th.
 The shares were sold at an average price of $50.00, for a total transaction of $100,000.00.
 Following the transaction, the executive vice president now owns 41,684 shares in the company, valued at $2,084,200.
 The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 Also, CEO Chris Franklin sold 44,183 shares of the stock in a transaction that occurred on Thursday, August 5th.
 The shares were sold at an average price of $50.00, for a total transaction of $2,209,150.00.
 Following the transaction, the chief executive officer now owns 131,519 shares in the company, valued at approximately $6,575,950.
 The disclosure for this sale can be found here.
 Corporate insiders own 0.18% of the company’s stock.

 Several equities analysts recently issued reports on the stock.
+Barclays reduced their price target on shares of Essential Utilities from $51.00 to $50.00 and set an “equal weight” rating on the stock in a research report on Thursday, July 15th.
 Zacks Investment Research upgraded shares of Essential Utilities from a “hold” rating to a “buy” rating and set a $51.00 price target on the stock in a research report on Wednesday, July 21st.
 Evercore ISI reiterated a “hold” rating and set a $52.00 price target on shares of Essential Utilities in a research report on Friday, August 6th.
-Barclays reduced their price target on shares of Essential Utilities from $51.00 to $50.00 and set an “equal weight” rating on the stock in a research report on Thursday, July 15th.
-Finally, The Goldman Sachs Group cut shares of Essential Utilities from a “conviction-buy” rating to a “buy” rating in a research report on Tuesday, July 13th.
-Three equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $51.50.
+Finally, The Goldman Sachs Group cut shares of Essential Utilities from a “conviction-buy” rating to a “buy” rating in a report on Tuesday, July 13th.
+Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, Essential Utilities presently has a consensus rating of “Buy” and a consensus price target of $51.50.

 About Essential Utilities